LEARN

 Habitat:

-Found up to 200 m (656 ft) in Eucalyptus forest, orchards, towns, wooded paddocks and mallee.
+Found up to 200 m (656 ft) in marri Eucalyptus calophylla forest, mallee, altered landscapes such as orchards, towns, and wooded paddocks.

 Wild Diet:

 Feeds on fruits, seeds of marri and other eucalypts, notably jarra Eucalyptus marginata and E. cornuta; also those of Grevillea, Hakea, Casuarina, Xylomelum, Agonis and grasses Avena fatua.
 Also takes blossoms of several eucalypts, leaf buds and insects and their larvae, particularly psyllid lerps.
-Sometimes damages cultivated fruits.
+Sometimes, damage is caused to cultivated fruits.

 Ecology and Behaviour: